Salaries & JobsUpdated March 2026

 LowNational avg: $55,000High

 Frisco sits within a housing market that mostly tracks national trends, with surprises in specific neighborhoods.
 Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October.
 Meanwhile, sprawling suburbs, friendly neighbors, and enough barbecue joints to make choosing lunch a genuine dilemma.
-For teacher salary specifically, the local market reflects a balanced labor pool where you'll find competitive quotes if you shop around.
+For teacher salary specifically, the local market reflects a balanced labor pool where you'll find competitive pricing if you compare options.

 What Matters Most